Zolske/yahtzee-dice-roller/assets/doc/ucd.md

 # **U**ser **C**entered **D**esign
 ## 1. The **Strategy**
 ### For who is the website?
-- for everyone who wants to have fun playing an easy and simple game
+- for everyone who wants to have fun playing an easy and quick game
 ### **What the user want is ...**
 1. **... to play a game online**
-    *(because it is easy accessible and dose not require a download and installation)*
+    *(is easy accessible and dose not require a download and installation)*

 2. **... to play an easy to understand game**
     *(no complicated rules which require a steep learning curve, a game which he (she) may know already)*

 3. **... to relax when playing**
-    *(short game (10 - 15min) )*
+    *(short game (10 - 15min), not to much decision making required)*

 4. **... to have a challenge**
     *(to play with friends or the computer, set a new high score)*